Shivam0001/Java/README.md

 4.Insert the images into new folder named 'img' and keep that 'img' folder into yours java project.
 5.Open the Electricity.java File.

+# About Project
+It is a Electricity billing system, in which Admin can generate bills based on the units.
+And user can also login to check the bill and pay the bill and can also provide the feedback.

+# img Folder will look like